 Section 4–2: Maximum top-up capacity of the Device

-Section 4–3 : Activation and refund fees
+Section 4–3 : Activation fees and Refund fees

-As in the case of use of the Devices, Organiser may ask Weezevent to apply an activation fee to the use of the solution via Participant’s smartphone.
-This fee will not be refundable following the Event.
+As with the use of the Devices, the Organiser may ask Weezevent to apply an activation fee to the use of the solution via Participant’s smartphone.
+Activation and refund fees will not be refundable following the Event.

 Virtual Accounts and Devices are personal to each Participant.
-These tools are intended to enable a Participant to make purchases from Organiser alone.
+These tools are intended to enable a Participant to make purchases from the Organiser alone.

 Virtual Accounts and/or Devices may in no way be used to make transfers between Participants, in particular transfers of units of value.